stephenlanim/fewd-techdegree-project-7/README.md

 - jQuery UI animations, and
 - refactoring code. -->

+The media query breakpoints used in this project follow the recommendations in the Free Code Camp article “The 100% correct way to do CSS breakpoints” found at: https://medium.freecodecamp.org/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862.

 - Site was tested in Chrome for Mac, Firefox for Mac, and Apple Safari.
 - HTML validated via the W3C Markup Validation Service.
 - CSS validated via the W3C CSS Validation Service.